Is this really what I want to do with my career? With my life?

 Maybe you’re even lucky enough to share common values with the leadership team.

-You know: “There’s no perfect job . . . “
+You know “there’s no perfect job . . . “

 And yet.

-This vague sense of “not quite this” means you actually do have a vision of something better in your head.
+But that quiet feeling means you actually do have a vision of something better in your head.
 Maybe it’s a fuzzy, undefined ideal, but it’s there.

-And once you get clear on THAT, you’re a third of the way there!
+And once you get clear on THAT, you’re a third of the way there.

-Want to figure out what it is you want?
+Want to figure it out?

 Next